 When you eat beets, you might find your toilet contents to be redder than expected.
-This condition is actually called beeturia, and is commonly associated with red feces.
+This condition is actually called "beeturia" and is also commonly associated with red feces (sorry, after medical school nothing grosses you out anymore).
 The reddish color results from excreting unmetabolized betalain pigments such as betanin.
-Beeturia's clinical significance has actually been studied in legit scientific journals, and I kid you not, there is a even case report of beeturia mimicking hematuria (source).
+Beeturia's clinical significance has actually been studied in legit scientific journals, and I kid you not, there is even a case report of beeturia mimicking hematuria (blood in urine).

-*ahem* I confess, a similar panicky reaction might have happened to me too.
+*ahem* I confess, a similar panicky reaction might have happened to me too post beets.

 In my defense, GI bleeding is scary, and what is a medical student who has never eaten or used beets before to expect?
 Ah, too much studying.

 Sorry to be gruesome.
 I just finished general surgery and it was all about blood.
 (I heart guts!)
 Now that I've forewarned you of potential side effects of eating beets, eat away and test yourself.
-Only 10-14% of the population gets beeturia.
+Reportedly, only 10-14% of the population gets beeturia (Pubmed).

-And then a dog came to steal our food.
+And then a giant dog came over to steal our food.
 But it's ok, it was still romantic in its own way.
-And I am the queen of romanticism, of course.
+And I, dorky medical student, am the queen of romanticism, of course.

 Autumn Beet Salad with Pears and Blue Cheese

 1/4 lb bacon, cut into 1-inch slices